Pierce Block: Building design and use

 The building architecture is Plains Commercial style.
 According to the National Register of Historic Places (NRHP) application, it was used continuously as a hotel for seventy years.
 The hotel was on the second and third floors.
-The ground floor was largely devoted to retail space, and housed the Mammoth Credit Company clothing store until 1929.
+The ground floor was largely devoted to retail space and housed the Mammoth Credit Company clothing store until 1929.
+The Midland Valley station was closed and subsequently demolished after all passenger railroad services transferred to the Union Depot in 1931.

 Building tenants included primarily a succession of printing companies after 1948.
-Later the retail space was occupied successively by a paint and wallpaper store, a vending machine company and a billiard parlor.
-Most recently, it contained the offices of a local television station.
-The Midland Valley station was closed and subsequently demolished after all passenger railroad services transferred to the Union Depot in 1931.
+Later, the retail space was occupied successively by a paint and wallpaper store, a vending machine company and a billiard parlor.
+From 2005 to 2013, it contained the sales offices of KOTV and KQCW television, owned by Griffin Communications; KOTV's Tulsa studios were not large enough to house the entire operation until new facilities were completed in 2013.
+Mimosa Tree Capital Partners acquired the Pierce Block in late 2012, shortly before Griffin vacated the premises.

 The building is a utilitarian design, with a painted brick exterior.
 The ground level has store-front windows with clerestories (which have since been enclosed), and a recessed entrance with a single door and fanlight for the hotel.
-Over the doorway is a stone inscribed "Pierce Block 1909."
+Over the doorway is a stone inscribed "Pierce Block 1909".
 A stone string visually divides the first and second floors.
 The second story has nine arched windows, while the third story has rectangular windows that are defined by horizontal bands.
 Horizontal brick bands create a false front for the flat roof.
 The Detroit Avenue elevation has two openings, a freight door and a store display window (now covered with boards.

 The Pierce Block is the second oldest structure in Tulsa listed on the National Register of Historic Places (the oldest being the Dawson School).
 Its NRIS number is 79002033.